ozanbariscem/proc_2d/README.md

   I started this project to combine everything I learned throughout years.
 I love modding and was curious about LUA when I started building this that's why I wanted it to be modable so after the core game was done I could just mod it as a hobby.

-  I tested Lua with Unity for the first time in this project and it quickly became overwhelming.
+  I tested Lua with Unity for the first time in this project.
-Which led me to realise Unity and C# is not really build for it.
-It can be done but it's just too much of a hussle and effects the performance way too much.

-  This is also my last project before I moved on to Godot and fell in love.

 # Key features:
  - World is procedurally generated.